The-Balance-FFXIV/balance-static/content/jobs/healers/sage/skills-overview.md

 ![Eukrasia](https://xivapi.com/i/003000/003658_hr1.png)

-First, a note about skills with "Eukrasian" in the name - these are upgraded versions of other skills that you would access by using the "Eukrasia" skill first.
+First, a note about skills with "Eukrasian" in the name.
+These are upgraded versions of other skills that you would access by using the "Eukrasia" skill first.
 For example, to cast Eukrasian Dosis, first cast Eukrasia, then cast Dosis.
- Eukrasia itself is a 1-second instant-cast GCD, and the buffed ability will become a 1.5-second instant-cast GCD.
+Eukrasia itself is a 1-second, instant cast Global Cooldown (GCD) and the buffed ability will become a 1.5-second, instant-cast GCD.
 Neither of these cast times are affected by spell speed, so any Eukrasian GCD will always be 2.5 seconds.
-In addition, unlike a real 2.5 second instant GCD, you will only be able to weave one oGCD without clipping.
+Additionally, unlike a real 2.5 second instant GCD, you will only be able to weave one oGCD without clipping.

 If you press Eukrasia by mistake, you cannot press it again to turn it off.
 However, you can use a `statusoff` macro like so: